Huang-CL/Magrathea/docs/paper.md

 **New functionality and solvers**
 - **Composition finders:**
   - A secant-method routine that determines the mass of a third unknown layer given a target mass, radius, and ratio between the other two layers looped over layer ratios and mass and radius posterior draws.
-  - An MCMC-based routine following [@Rogers:2010] for probabilistic composition inference given mass, radius, and associated uncertainties with Metropolis–Hastings method.
+  - An MCMC-based routine following @Rogers:2010 and @Dorn:2015 for probabilistic composition inference given mass, radius, and associated uncertainties with Metropolis–Hastings method.
 - **Tabulated EOSs:** Support for tabulated P–T–ρ–∇T_S EOS tables using bilinear interpolation.
 - **Modular phase diagrams** Allow users to store and call in the run different compositions (e.g. swapping a magnesium silicate mantle for a carbon mantle).